 Updates like RankBrain, Panda, Penguin, and Hummingbird were tough on business owners upon their launch.
 All these algorithms focused on finding and punishing low-quality and thin content, link spam, manipulative link-building strategies, and poor user experience.

 Take Panda for example.
 The algorithm’s first version, Panda 1.0, targeted thin content and content farms.
 In its beginning, Google claimed that the algorithm update affected 12% of U.S. searches.
 This led to several websites like About.com and Demand Media optimizing their content to gain more traffic and page views.

 In October 2019, Google introduced a new algorithm called BERT.
 And no, it’s not after the Sesame Street character.
 It stands for Bidirectional Encoder Representations from Transformers.

 Given the history of chaos and destruction, these updates typically bring, it might surprise you when I tell you that this one, regardless of its size, won’t be the star of your nightmares.

 Recognizing BERT’s Capabilities

-The algorithm is another attempt from Google to understand sentences, content, and search queries on a deeper level with the help of natural language processing (NPL).
+The algorithm is another attempt from Google to understand sentences, content, and search queries on a deeper level.
+They now have the help of natural language processing (NPL).

-This new algorithm model is all about boosting language understanding and analyzing context, so users can perform more natural searches.
+This new algorithm model is all about boosting language understanding and analyzing context.
+This will allow users to perform more natural searches.
 To accomplish this, Google’s new algorithm doesn’t process words individually.
-Instead, it focuses on determining the relationship of all words in a sentence.
+Instead, it focuses on determining the relationship between all words in a sentence.

-Let me illustrate my point with one of the three examples the search engine has shared with the public.
+Let me illustrate my point.
+There is one of the three examples the search engine has shared with the public.

-Imagine someone searched for “2019 brazil traveler to usa need a visa.”
+Imagine someone searched for “2019 brazil traveller to the USA need a visa.”
 Here, “to” is the magic word.